-The second quarter 2024 Quarterly Mitigation Monitoring Report (MMRQ) was provided on July 31, 2024 and has been reviewed by the PMOC with no significant findings.
-The third quarter MMRQ was provided on October 31, 2024 and is under review by the PMOC.
+The third quarter MMRQ was provided on October 31, 2024 and has been reviewed by the PMOC with no comments.

 TJPA prepared and circulated an annual cultural report on July 30, 2024, as stipulated by TJPA's Memorandum of Agreement (MOA) with the State Historic Preservation Officer (executed 2004; amended 2010 and 2016).
 The report summarizes progress in implementation of mitigation measures for cultural resources during fiscal year 2023-2024 and is provided to the MOA signatories and other interested parties.
 The State Historic Preservation Office (SHPO) responded on September 4, 2024 stating that the TJPA report had been reviewed and SHPO has no further comments.